HansHammel/ajaxify/readme.txt

 == Description ==

 Apply ajax to load your wordpress pages Without refresh.
-Just Put your Main content Id
+Just Put your Main content Id ( Main div)
-Choose your link cloass to ajaxify
-Choose your Gif loader and your theme will be converted to ajax.
+Choose your link class to ajaxify (For example .menu a) Choose your Gif loader and your theme will be converted to ajax.